bensu/basic-om-tut/Basic-Tutorial.md

 You should see the second `h2` tag magically appear after saving.

-Evaluate this at the REPL:
+Evaluate this in the REPL:

 ```clj
 ClojureScript:om-tut.core=> (swap! app-state assoc :text "Multiple roots!")